Building from Source

 Project Structure

-Trial Submission Studio is organized as a Rust workspace with multiple crates:
+Trial Submission Studio is organized as a 6-crate Rust workspace:

 trial-submission-studio/